lcgomezpuerta/lcgomezpuerta/README.md

 # Hi!
 I'm Laura Gomez | Data Analyst & Insights Enthusiast 📊

 ## 🚀 About Me
-- 🎯 Currently transitioning to **Data Analysis** with a strong background in Communication and Education.
+- 🎯 Currently transitioning to **Data Analysis** with a strong background in education and project-based environments.
 - 💡 Passionate about uncovering stories hidden in data and turning them into actionable insights.
 - 🌱 Deepening my knowledge in **Python (Pandas, Matplotlib)**, **SQL**, and **Machine Learning**.
 - 📫 How to reach me: lcgomezpuerta@gmail  | [![LinkedIn](https://img.shields.io/badge/LinkedIn-0077B5?style=for-the-badge&logo=linkedin&logoColor=white)](https://www.linkedin.com/in/laura-gomez-puerta/)